 Taking a step back, GMRS is one of several radio technologies that operate on frequency bands that the government has set aside for civilian use.
 Others in the category include Amateur Radio (ham), Citizens Band (CB), Family Radio Service (FRS), and Multi-Use Radio Service (MURS), which I covered in a previous article on overlanding communications.
 The Federal Communications Commission refers to these types of radios collectively as “personal radio services.”

 As a side note, that article covers concepts and terminology of two-way radio comms that might be helpful if you are just getting started.

-GMRS operates on 30 channels in the ultra high frequency (UHF) range around 462 MHz and 467 MHz.
-I’ll include more detail on these frequency bands below, but for now I’ll just say that GMRS overlaps with FRS radios on 22 bands, which comes in hand out on the trail.
+GMRS operates on 30 channels in the ultra-high frequency (UHF) range around 462 MHz and 467 MHz.
+I’ll include more detail on these frequency bands below, but for now, I’ll just say that GMRS overlaps with FRS radios on 22 bands, which comes in handy out on the trail.

 Why has GMRS become so popular?

 To understand why GMRS has been so rapidly adopted for off-road, overlanding and other backcountry pursuits, it helps to compare it to the other technologies that preceded it.

 One frustration that I ran into was that I could only use my Jeep’s CB radio to talk with other people who have CB radios.
 At any given trailhead some people will have CBs, others FRS radios, and some industrious types will be running ham radios.

 GMRS radios operate on both GMRS and FRS frequencies, so mobile and handheld GMRS units can communicate with each other and with FRS radios.

 Handheld GMRS and FRS units are cheap and relatively easy to use (no complicated vehicle install or test to study for and pass, as with ham radio).
 Nowadays, people who have CBs and ham radios in their rigs often also have a GMRS or FRS handheld so they can communicate with the group.